The Witcher 2: Assassins of Kings: Enhanced Edition

 On 27 January 2012, CD Projekt Red announced an "Enhanced Edition" of The Witcher 2 via its sister company GOG.com.
 It was released on 17 April 2012 on the Xbox 360 and on Microsoft Windows via Steam and GOG.com.
 All existing owners of The Witcher 2 received free upgrades to the Enhanced Edition, and could pre-load the update starting 11 April 2012.
 All new copies on PC and Xbox 360 shipped with the additional content on board.
-The Witcher 2: Assassins of Kings - Enhanced Edition includes all content from the base game and added over 10GB of new content, including four hours of gameplay, arena mode, new tutorial, 36 minutes of cinematics including a new intro created by Platige Image and an outro, as well as a host of fixes to gameplay and the interface.
+The Witcher 2: Assassins of Kings Enhanced Edition includes all content from the base game and added over 10 GB of new content, including four hours of gameplay, arena mode, a new tutorial, 36 minutes of cinematics including a new intro created by Platige Image, and an outro, as well as a host of fixes to gameplay and the interface.

 Reception

+Critical reception

-Critical receptionThe Witcher 2: Assassins of Kings received generally favorable reviews.
+The Witcher 2: Assassins of Kings received "generally favorable" reviews.
 It has won over 50 awards for best graphics, best adaptation or use of a license, best story, best PC game, best RPG, and Game of the Year.
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Witcher 2 for "Role-Playing/Massively Multiplayer Game of the Year".

 Critics praised combat mechanics, customization, graphics, environments, immersion, and storytelling.
 PC Gamer felt that combat mechanics and the game's ending were the weaker points of the game.
 1UP's Tom Chick gave the game a glowing 'A' rating and cited its "rich graphics that don't have to be flashy, complex challenging combat, and superlative low-fantasy writing".
 The game garnered some perfect scores, with GamePro saying that "The Witcher 2 embodies everything that's good about PC development, and everything that makes it, in my mind, the best platform out there."
 Game Informer gave the game a "platinum score" and mentioned that "the brilliant dark fantasy adventure is just as good on console" as it was on PC.

-A major source of contention about the game is the difficulty of the combat, especially during the game's first few hours.
+A source of contention about the game is the difficulty of the combat, especially during the game's first hours.
 Some sources such as Eurogamer have praised the difficulty of the prologue, explaining "[the game] treats you not as a player ... but as an adult, free to make your own mistakes and suffer a plot in which not everyone gets what they deserve".

-The game was also criticized for what Rock, Paper, Shotgun characterized as gratuitous nudity, especially in the topless scene of the character Maria Louisa La Valette, who is said to show "brazen breasts" while being threatened with torture, her breasts sexualizing a scene that should be gravely serious.
+The game was criticized for what Rock, Paper, Shotgun characterized as gratuitous nudity, especially in the topless scene of the character Maria Louisa La Valette, who is said to show "brazen breasts" while being threatened with torture, her breasts sexualizing a scene that should be gravely serious.
 Other critics felt the scene was simply being realistic, in that a woman in the real world who is about to be tortured would probably have bare breasts.

 In June 2014, the game garnered mainstream media coverage when United States President Barack Obama mentioned the video game in his speech in Poland.
 He said: